 Fast forward to 1989.
 I was responsible for 70% of all the hardware and software sales at the small store.
 I was also dating a nice girl and started thinking of “our” future together.
 This future required more “benefits” than the small computer store could provide.
 So I left there and started working in sales of consumer electronics, but still kept my hand in computers by doing work nights and weekends and generating a customer base of my own.
 Unfortunately, at the end of January 1991, the electronics store I worked for closed its doors, and all employees were laid off.
 It was then that I decided to start my own computer business.

 Computer Care was created February 1, 1991.
 It was started first as a part-time business while I worked other day jobs.
 But after three years of other jobs, I realized that I just did not have enough extra time to properly care for my clients.
 In January 1994, Computer Care became a full-time job.
 My wife of 3 years supported me 100% in my new endeavor, knowing if it did not work out, I could find a new job easily.

-I have never looked back, and now 2021 is quickly heading our way.
-That will be the 30th anniversary of Computer Care.
+I have never looked back, and now 2021 is here.
+This is the 30th anniversary of Computer Care.
 A huge milestone for any small business.

 The technology is still as fascinating and challenging as it ever was, even more so now.
 I still love what I do, and the people that I meet.
 I look forward to meeting more people and the challenges of new technology and all that it brings.